 - Authorization takes place when the system allows the authorized user to get in.
 Remember to set app zones that the user can access.

 You need to take care of each of them, but you may also delegate these duties to specialized services, like Auth0.

-The US government regularly updates the list of algorithms and their parameters, such as key length and encryption mode.
+The US government regularly updates the algorithms and their parameters, such as key length and encryption mode.
 One of the most simple, fast, and easy to implement shared-key cryptography algorithms is AES.
 For public-key cryptography, ECC may be your choice.